zxcwhale/NmeaParser/README.md

 ## Navigation data

+#### Date and Time

+Date and time are in UTC.

 #### Latitude

+In degrees.

 Positive for North, and negative for South.

 #### Longitude

+In degrees.

 Positive for  East, and negative for West.